dasmiq/passim/README.md

 ## Quotations of Reference Texts

+Run with a galago n-gram index and reference text(s):

+	$ passim quotes [options] <n-gram index> <reference text file>

+A reference text file of `-` will read the standard input.
+The only notable option is `--pretty` to pretty-print the JSON output.

 The reference text format is a unique citation, followed by a tab and some text: